Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_vanity_url.md

 ## Objectives

-Learn how to customize the maketplace url, create your certificate and udpate your DNS configuration to connect to a custom marketplace url.
+Learn how to customize the maketplace URL, create your certificate and udpate your DNS configuration to connect to a custom marketplace URL.

-## Customize the marketplace url in settings
+## Customize the marketplace URL in settings

 Naviagte to platform.axay.com > Organization > Marketplace > Settings.

-Change *Marketplace URL* field value from Subdomain to URL
+Change *Marketplace URL* field value from Subdomain to URL.

-Enter the url for your marketplace.
+Enter the URL for your marketplace.

 ## Generate your certificate

-The certificate will be used to validate the SSL connection with the marketplace.
-It is highly recommended to use a certificate authority (Verisign, DigiCert, Entrust...) to sign the certificate to avoid getting the "Not secure" warning when navigating to the marketplace.
+The certificate will be used to validate the TLS connection with the marketplace.
+It is required to use a certificate authority (Verisign, DigiCert, Entrust...) to sign the certificate to avoid getting the "Not secure" warning when navigating to the marketplace.

 We accept only PEM format certificate.
-Be sure to include the key in the certificate to be able to correctly read the certificate information.
+Be sure to include the intermediate CA and the key in the certificate to be able to correctly read the certificate information.

 Step 1- Create you certificate

-It is recommended to use a certificate authority to signed your certificate.
+It is requited to use a certificate authority to sign your certificate.
 We also accept self-signed certificate but they are not recommended for production environment.

 Sample for self-signed certificate creation